 I am incredibly proud of the work we accomplished this fall!

 - We reached more than 1 million young people through phone calls, text messages, class announcements, and activating listservs.
 Through this effort we shared important voting resources like our Young Voter Resource Guide.

-- We connected with 366,000 new voters and made personalized reminders and plans for them to vote.
+- We made 366,000 get-out-the-vote contacts with young people helping them make plans to vote.
 In the final 4 days before Election Day we talked to many students who would not have voted if it weren’t for the conversation that our volunteers had over the phone.

 - We partied at the polls (virtually of course) with keynote speakers, campus coalition partners, and over 1,000 volunteers who helped us make the final push on Election Day.

 While we’re still waiting for the rest of results to come in, including mail in ballots, we can be sure of one thing: young people are turning out in high numbers this election season and in large part due to the work we did in our states.

 Highlights from the Field: